SerenityOS/jakt/documentation/cmake-bootstrap.md

 The CMakeLists have an option for what the final stage of the compiler should be, that defaults to stage 1.
 If you want to build the stage 2 compiler for validation, set the CMake cache variable `FINAL_STAGE` to `2`.

+## Supported Platforms

+Jakt is known to compile with clang >=13 on Linux, macOS and Windows. g++ also works, provided the version is >=10.2.

+MSVC is not supported, however clang-cl.exe and clang.exe do work and clang-cl is used in CI.

+On MSYS2, g++ may error out with a "string table overflow" error.
+In that case, re-configure the build directory with -DCMAKE_BUILD_TYPE=MinSizeRel to get the -Os flag.
+Do note that using WSL2 or clang directly on windows is a more supported build platform.
+Maintainers will be reluctant to merge runtime or jakttest patches for MSYS2 quirks to keep the number of supported platfoms under control.